-PHM201H1 Pharmacotherapy 2: Dermatology and EENT A. Narducci and D. Sibbald Dermatology and Eye, Ear, Nose and Throat (EENT) is the second in a series of courses taught over three years which will provide the required knowledge, skills, attitudes and behaviours to effectively manage patients' drug therapy within this content domain.
+PHM201H1 Pharmacotherapy 2: Dermatology and EENT

+Dermatology and Eye, Ear, Nose and Throat (EENT) is the second in a series of courses taught over three years which will provide the required knowledge, skills, attitudes and behaviours to effectively manage patients' drug therapy within this content domain.
 This course will build on content and skills in Pharmacotherapy 1: Foundations and General Medicine, and Medication Therapy Management 1.
 In addition to covering selected therapeutic topics relating to Dermatology and EENT, the course will incorporate relevant schema recognition, pathophysiology, pharmacology, clinical pharmacokinetics, pharmaceutics and evidence-based authoritative sources of best practice pharmacotherapy.
 Principles of drug therapy in special populations and in practice contexts ranging from self-care to emergency care will be addressed.
-Knowledge building classroom and online designs and teaching methodologies will vary to address recognized learning styles, including interactive instructive teaching with audience response meters, progressing to in-depth Socratic discussions of integrated evolving cases using small student panels.
+Knowledge building classroom and online designs and teaching methodologies will vary to address recognized learning styles, including interactive instructive teaching with audience response panels.
 It will prepare students to apply these principles to patient care in the concurrent Medication Therapy Management course and the other Pharmacotherapy courses.